 Group Therapy

-Group therapy is a meeting with other people in recovery.
-This is led by a doctor or a person in recovery.
+Group therapy is a meeting with other patients in recovery.
+That is led by a specialist.
 Group treatment can help you get support, feedback, and motivation.
-Here, you get to know about other’s experiences, which enables you to regain confidence.

 Medication Management